Mechanism of Action

 Iodine in oral supplementation is well tolerated at nutritional doses (up to 150-200 µg/day).
 The upper safety limit established by European authorities is 600 µg/day for adults.
 Chronic iodine excess can disrupt thyroid function, particularly in individuals with a pre-existing thyroid vulnerability.

 Iodine supplementation is not recommended in cases of uncontrolled hyperthyroidism, active autoimmune thyroiditis or use of thyroid medications (levothyroxine, antithyroid drugs) without prior medical advice.
 Individuals taking amiodarone or lithium should consult a healthcare professional before supplementing.
+Iodine is cleared by the kidneys, and reduced clearance exposes to accumulation.
+Where impaired kidney function is declared, the Singular formula sets iodine aside.

 During pregnancy and breastfeeding, iodine requirements increase (200-250 µg/day per European recommendations).
 Any supplementation during these periods should be validated by a healthcare professional.
 In children and adolescents, intake should be adapted to the age group.